 Experiments for the LDC can have a size of around 50 cm x 50 cm x 75 cm and weigh up to 80 kg.
 Several other resources such as electricity, water and gas outlets are available in the experiment gondolas.
 Lastly, several facilities for experiment control and monitoring, such as LabVIEW, are present.

-With the Spin you Thesis! programme ESA provides university students the chance to perform experimental research in facilities usually not accessible to them.
-The programme usually opens a call for proposals once a year which then stays open for three months.
+With the Spin Your Thesis! programme, ESA provides university students the chance to perform experimental research in facilities usually not accessible to them.
+The programme usually opens a call for proposals once a year which then stays open for eight months.
 During this time, student teams, together with the endorsing professors from their universities, are encouraged to submit their proposals for experiments in the LDC.

 SYT is a great opportunity for students to conduct their experiments in hypergravity conditions.
 Moreover, ESA strongly encourages the research results to be published in papers and journals which should also be presented at international conferences.

 Are you interested in participating in the next Spin your Thesis! campaign?
-Please check the links on the right side of this page, and see how you can propose an experiment.
+Please check the call for proposals status on the page Current opportunities.

 All the information about this programme are classified at the very bottom of the Spin Your Thesis! page.